patriotsoftware/slack-bot-action/README.md

 github-token:
   GitHub Repository to for getting commit email.
   Use this most times: ${{ secrets.GITHUB_TOKEN }}"
-github-repository:
-  GitHub Repository to for getting commit email.
-  Use this most times: ${{ github.repository }}"
-github-sha:
-  GitHub SHA to for getting commit email.
-  Use this most times: ${{ github.sha }}
 remove-branch-prefix:
   Removes branch /refs/head/ from string instances of /refs/heads.
 Values: true/false.
 Allows use of ${{ github.ref }} to print without /refs/heads
   Default: true
 fallback-destination:
   The channel (in the format `#channel`) used for when any of the previous destinations fail.
+  Set to "disabled" to skip a fallback
 ```

 ## Outputs